digitalrebar/provision/doc/arch/workflow.rst

    CurrentJob is updated with the UUID of the new Job.
 The new Job and the Machine are saved.

 #.
+If the the Entry in the Tasks list pointed to by CurrentTask starts
+   with `action:`, then the rest of the entry is interpreted as either a `plugin:action_name` or as a `action_name`.  dr-provision will try to invoke the requested `action_name` on the machine (optionally using the specified `plugin`).
+If the plugin invocation succeeds, the results of the invocation are saved in the log, the Job is set to `finished`, and returned along with the Created HTTP status coe.
+If the plugin invocation fails for any reason, the reason it failed is saved in the log along with any diagnostic output from the plugin, the job is set to `failed`, and nothing is returned along with the NoContent status code.

+#.
 If the new Job is in the `created` state, it is returned along with
    Created HTTP status code, otherwise nothing is returned along with the NoContent status code.